SSAgov/uef-usability-findings/uef-findings-round18.md

 #### **Advanced Table Filtering**

 1. Three out of six participants had no issues
-2. One participant had difficulty discovering the table filter and was confused by the settings thought it was something he would find in settings.
-Didn't like funnel icon.
+2. Two participant expected to find the filter within "Settings".
-3. One participant could not find the the advanced filter and exhausted all options before eventually selecting settings.
+3. One participant did not like the funnel icon.
 4. One participant stated that they liked the funnel icon.

 ![Table Advanced Filter Closed](./screenshots/round-18/03-table-filter-closed.png)